0nix/ggj21/twine/evidence_questioning.md

 ### Previous to questioning

 It doesn't take long for Hassel to act on his gut feelings and run out of his flat, looking for Leitzka.
-He screams atop of his longs, with a mixture of anger and concern.
+He screams atop of his lungs, with a mixture of anger and concern.
+"Nadine!
+Where are you?!
+Nadine, come back!"
+He yells in a high-pitched whine that sounds like the saddest car horn.
 You stand outside the building, pretending to wait for a car as you watch him run down the street.

-For the first time you catch a good look of him using just your eyes and nothing else.
-He looks as if a potato had grown out legs and started to walk and talk.
+For the first time you catch a good look of him using just your eyes and nothing else: He looks as if a potato had grown out legs and started to walk and talk.
 As he ran, he had this kind of sad gait going side-to-side, balancing his fat stomach between two twiggy legs.
 There was always something that brought you this mirthful joy, being ignored by someone that whose secrets you are quite aware of.

 As if directed by an orchestra, the standard black lacquer ministry car arrives to pick up you up.
 In the distance you hear find noises of a scuffle involving multiple people.
 It doesn't take long for you to find out the cause: You speed by, and out the window of the car you see Albert Hassel squirming against the wall, handcuffed.
 He seems to have incurred a bit of aggression from the policemen, they have their batons out, prodding and yelling at him.
 You couldn't help but chuckle to yourself, fully aware of the astounding emptiness of his bravado.